By: 10xT Reader Megan Parsons

 Venice: Airbnb for 2 nights for $302 — paid for with my Chase Sapphire Reserve

-I was not super savvy with the Airbnb bookings and could earned more miles using a different card to purchase Airbnb gift cards, etc.
+I was not super savvy with the Airbnb bookings and could earn more miles using a different card to purchase Airbnb gift cards, etc.

 In general, it was hotter and more crowded than anticipated, but we enjoyed all the places we visited.
 I especially want to give a shout out to Naples, which often gets a bad rap, and Venice, which also sometimes gets dissed.